markbreedlove/soundlocale/README.md

 To do
 -----
+- [ ] Transcode files: need both m4a and ogg.
 - [ ] Web Audio API for mobile Safari (et al?) support.
 - [ ] Main page:  list users who have sounds in the current area.
 Choose which user to listen to.